maansijoshi02/Digital_Electronics_Internship/README.md

 https://www.tinkercad.com/things/kUNVNNtWxwI-and-using-nand-gate

-# OR USING AND GATE
+# IMPLEMENTING OR USING AND GATE

 ![image](https://github.com/user-attachments/assets/472b93a0-19e2-4e3e-9396-2177519b0a08)